Dr. Fred Harris, Jr., Music Director

 3. Two short contrasting sections of any solo(s) or etude(s) of your choice that demonstrate your musicianship.
 Your choices should include passages that are slow and lyrical and ones that demonstrate your technical facility.

-(Percussionists, NOTE: For this portion of the audition you are encouraged (but not required) to play at least two of the three major percussion instruments (timpani, mallet instrument, snare drum).
+(Percussionists, NOTE: For this portion of the audition — the prepared piece of your choice — you are encouraged (but not required) to play at least two of the three major percussion instruments (timpani, mallet instrument, snare drum).
 Timpani auditions will include basic tuning, snare drum auditions will include basic rudiments, and mallet auditions will include scales).

-*Clarinets may choose either the Clar.
+*Clarinets may choose Clar.
 1 or Clar.
-2 part.
+2.

 If you have any questions about auditions/MITWE in general, contact Dr. Fred Harris (fharris@mit.edu).
-If you need access to an instrument, fill out the Instrument Request Form, then contact Jacob Means (jmeans@mit.edu).
+If you need access to an instrument, fill out the Instrument Request Form, then contact the MTA Events Office (mta-request@mit.edu).

-Note: students who register for an audition and need access to the MTA 4-260 practice room suite during the week leading up to auditions, may request access by emailing mta-request@mit.edu.
-Percussionists will be given access to the Kresge Percussion Studio, and can also request access by emailing mta-request@mit.edu.
+Note: Students who for an audition and need access to the MTA 4-260 practice room suite during the week leading up to auditions, may request access by emailing mta-request@mit.edu.
+Percussionists will be given access to the Kresge Percussion Studio, and can also request access by emailing mta-request@mit.edu